diogoff/isttok-tomography/README.md

     - The code uses the SDAS API that can be downloaded and installed from [here](http://metis.ipfn.ist.utl.pt/CODAC/IPFN_Software/SDAS/Access/Python).

-    - The shot number is indicated in the code.
+    - The shot number is indicated in the code. **The present code works only for shot numbers >= 47218**

     - The data acquisition channels that correspond to each camera detector are indicated in the code.